 Figure 1.
 A Reward-based decision-making task.
 Exemplary trial sequence.
 B Anti-correlated structure of the task.
 One card had a reward probability of 80% along with a 20% probability for a punishment, with reciprocal reward probabilities for the other stimulus.
 Reward contingencies were stable during the first 55 trials (‘pre-reversal’ phase) and the last 35 trials (‘post-reversal’ phase), whereas during the intermediate 70 trials reward contingencies switched every 15 respective 20 trials (‘reversal’ phase).
 C Study design.
 Two independent groups were recruited and tested in a within-subject design, undergoing interventions in fully balanced order; D Behavioral data results.
 Correct choices, i.e. choosing the card with 80% reward probability.
-In both groups, an effect of phase was present.
+In both groups, an effect of phase was present, but no significant effect of stimulation was observed.
 Error bars denote standard errors of the mean.